 Funding Structure and Process“No Wrong Door”

-The funders collaborative share a common application form, which is available here.
-A submitted application does not guarantee a grant award.
-The collaborative does not have established funding cycles or a formal "request for proposals" process.
-The intent is to offer a nimble and responsive process that reduces the wait time for grantees; the collaborative expects to make decisions within four weeks of receiving a proposal, with funds dispersed shortly after that.
-The collaborative member who receives the application will make it available to other members for joint review and discussion.
-If additional clarifying questions arise, a member of the collaborative will contact the applicant to secure the answers.
-The members may choose to fund an application using various methods: a pooled fund, where a grantee will receive one grant check; aligned funding, where the grantee will receive separate checks and letters of award if multiple funders are supporting the project; or a combination of pooled and aligned funds.
+The collaborative does not have established funding cycles or a formal RFP (Request for Proposals) process.
+The intent is to offer a nimble and responsive way that reduces the wait time for grantees.
+The collaborative member who receives the application makes it available to other members for joint review and discussion.
+If additional clarifying questions arise, a member of the collaborative contacts the applicant to secure the answers.
+The members may choose to fund an application using various methods: a pooled fund, a combination of pooled and aligned funds, or aligned funds only.
+An applicant may receive one grant check if funding is provided through a pooled fund, or separate checks and letters of award if multiple funders are supporting the project.
+If a project is supported by multiple funders, the applicant may submit only one report as directed by the collaborative.

 What We’ll Fund | Areas of Interest